 – St. Louis-Stuttgart Oral History Project

 We are excited to partner with St. Louis-Stuttgart Sister Cities and the City of Stuttgart, Germany on an upcoming oral history project.
 The goal of the project is to collect oral histories from Germans and Missourians alike who have a connection to St. Louis’s German sister city, Stuttgart, including (but not limited to) people who have immigrated from Stuttgart, St. Louisans/Missourians who have visited Stuttgart, and members of the military who perhaps were stationed there.
 The goal of the project is to put together a narrative about the long history of the relationship between two cities, and to explore the connections people have with them.
 If you have a connection to Stuttgart and wish to tell your story, we’d love to hear from you!

 – Explore Missouri’s German Heritage

 We have spent the last several years forming partnerships and developing programming dedicated to commemorating and interpreting Missouri’s rich German cultural heritage.
 In 2019, Missouri Humanities partnered with Missouri Life Publishing to create a “book-a-zine” exploring the many facets of “Germanness” in our state: Explore Missouri’s German Heritage.
 Authored by Dr. W. Arthur Mehrhoff, the publication serves as both a travel guide and coffee table book.
-Join us at 10AM every second Thursday, from September to April, as Arthur and our Director of Heritage Programs, Caitlin Yager, dive into each chapter and explore the stories of the people, places, and ideas that helped shape Missouri’s German cultural heritage.
+Click the link below to watch the chapter discussions, listen to the podcast version, and/or purchase your copy of the book.

 – Missouri 2021 Bicentennial: German Heritage Corridor Challenge